How to build deal flow for venture capitalists

 How to increase deal flow

-Sourcing comes in many forms, but quality sourcing comes directly from your network and existing relationships.
+Sourcing comes in many forms, but quality sourcing often comes directly from your network and existing relationships.
 Unfortunately, not all networks are created equal, and VCs that have been in the industry for longer periods of time typically have a huge leg up on growing their deal flow pipeline.
-So how can newer firms compete with industry juggernauts like Khosla Ventures and Sequoia Capital that already have vast networks?

 Network for the long haul

-First, we all know that networking is a sure-fire way to increase quality venture capital deal flow.
-But networking efforts will backfire if the intent is superficial and there’s no mutual benefit.
+While networking is a reliable way to increase quality venture capital deal flow, networking efforts will backfire if the intent is superficial and there’s no mutual benefit.
 The key is to become a super-connector and adopt a long-term view of relationship management.

-One example would be connecting with individuals who work in other capital market sectors—such as investment bankers or limited partners.
+It can also be helpful to connect with individuals who work in other capital market sectors—such as investment bankers, angel investors, or limited partners (LPs).
 Although under some circumstances, you may be competing with private equity firms or others within the industry, at other times, you may be a vital referral source for them.

 How to improve deal sourcing

-Effective deal sourcing shapes your entire deal flow pipeline, so it’s vital to understand where your deals are coming from.
+Effective deal sourcing shapes your entire deal flow pipeline, so it’s vital to understand deal origination.
 Connecting with a new lead starts with finding new inroads in your network.
-But if you’re starting small or trying to scale your individual network, there are a few other options to get you started, including branching out to new events and community groups and expanding your search to new geographic areas.
+But if you’re starting small or trying to scale your individual network, there are a few other options to get you started.

 Evaluate your network for referrals

-Finding the right introductions to new connections is the obvious solution to improve your deal sourcing, but it’s also the biggest problem: how do you make new connections if you don’t have connections to make new introductions?
+Finding the right introductions to new connections is an effective way to improve your deal sourcing, but it’s also the biggest problem: how do you make new connections if you don’t have connections to make new introductions?
 The first step is to evaluate your existing business relationships.

 When reviewing your network for possible introductions, make sure to look beyond other investors in your network.
 For example, David Nevas of Edison Partners says that service providers like lawyers, accountants, banks, and consultants they’ve worked with have served as great sources of referrals.
 “Many of these service providers also use referrals as a way to differentiate themselves to companies, so it can be worthwhile to build your network with these folks even if you don’t currently have a need for their service.”
 The same can be said for executives of companies you’ve previously evaluated.